pranavphoenix/CXV/README.md

 * CLTV - Convolutional Linear Transformer for Vision

-Please cite the following papers if you are using the WaveMix model
+Please cite the following paper if you are using the CXV models

 ```
 @misc{https://doi.org/10.48550/arxiv.2201.10271,